 Other Travel Resources to Spain

-If you are considering traveling to Madrid or other parts of the country, you might want to check some of our other guides to Spain.
+If you are considering traveling to the capital of Spain or other parts of the country, you might want to check some of our other guides to Spain.
 Check the best places to stay in A Coruna or where to stay in Barcelona.
 You can also read about the cost of living in Madrid or how to get from Madrid to Valencia.

 Do you have a trip planned to Spain or are you already in the country?
 Leave your thoughts and questions in the comment box below.